Cohen-Or/cohen-or.github.io/posts/sjm.md

 A Markov process is a random process in which the future is independent of the past, given the present.
 In the case of a discrete state the Markov processes are known as Markov chains.
 In an HMM, the probability distribution that generates an observation depends on the state of an unobserved Markov chain.

-The application of HMMs for CPD is prone to several errors that stem from the challenge in correctly specifying it and result in unstable and impersistent estimates of the underlying state sequence.
-Statistical Jump Model [1] (SJM) is a novel approach for the learning of HMMs and is particularly interesting due to its interpretability and ability to control the state transition rate via a regularization factor λ.
+The application of HMMs for CPD is prone to several errors that stem from the challenge in correctly specifying them and result in unstable and impersistent estimates of the underlying state sequence.
+Statistical Jump Model [1] (SJM) is a novel approach for the learning HMM's parameters and is particularly interesting due to its interpretability and ability to control the state transition rate via a regularization factor λ.

 The advantage of controlling the state transition rate when incorporating HMMs in our investment strategies lies in the need to balance the turnover rate in order to maximize the risk adjusted return and reduce the transactions costs associated with high turnover.
 In the absence of ground truth for the labeling of the hidden states, we can use our knowledge of investment strategies as a feedback for the model.